 Matthew Sowter of Saffron Frameworks spent most of his day stretching like this

 After helping with his puncture we rode into the second food stop, decorated with colourful umbrellas, friendly faces, and an impressive array of food and drink.
-The highlight were stuffed sandwiches made form fresh bread baked on the grill, washed down with homemade pineapple soda.
-I inhaled one of avocado and egg, changed out of the last of my warm clothes, and applied fresh sunscreen.
+The highlight was stuffed sandwiches from Poppi, made from fresh bread baked on the grill, washed down with homemade pineapple soda.
+I inhaled one of avocado and egg, changed out of the last of my warm clothes, and applied sunscreen.
 One of the flamingos, Gilles, deigned to ride with me (I’m convinced he could have dropped me anytime) and we set off to finish the last 45km together.

 Riding exposed in the hot sun, the next kms were mostly flat, with some ups and downs, a headwind, and lots of loose sand so it wasn’t easy going.
-Almost to Matjesfontein, with about 7km to go, I had to watch helplessly as Gilles pulled away.
+Almost to Matjesfontein, with only about 7km to go, I had to watch helplessly as Gilles pulled away.
 Still, we had run into Liam the photographer shortly before, who claimed the next rider was very far back so I was not too worried, and set about finishing the race.
 I had been having acute pins and needles in my feet and was very uncomfortable on the bike.
-My feet felt like they were on fire.
+My feet felt exactly as if they were on fire!

-A bike race can also be interesting for mere mortals, and about 4km from the finish I noticed another flamingo gaining on me fast.
-I used every trick I know to maximise my meager speed and wondered if I could hold out.
-Finally I reached the tarmac and started the descent into Matjesfontein.
-Descending is a stronger point of mine.
+A bike race can also be interesting for mere mortals like me, and about 4km from the finish I noticed another flamingo gaining on me fast.
+I used every trick I know to maximise my meager speed and wondered if I could hold my lead to the finish.
+Finally, I reached the tarmac and started the descent into Matjesfontein, and thankfully descending is my strongest point.
 I tucked and sailed into town, high-fiving two local kids along on the way, turning left to where I hoped to find the finish.
 I saw Nic’s T2 and crossed a line chalked across the street.
 I stood there wondering where everyone was.
 As it turned out, most were still riding.
 I had come in 14th!

 The following day, seven of us set out on a tour to die Hell, documented by David Malan on the Everyday Cycle Supply blog The race itself was covered with amazing images by John Watson on the Radavist so go check that out too.
 Some more about the bike over at the Standert Blog.
 Thanks finally to Apidura, a blog will be posted soon over there.
-Lastly, the race happens again this year, so check out the Karoobaix page for more details.
+Thanks to Stan, Nils and everyone involved who made this a once-in-a-lifetime experience.